-A Geology minor is a great option for students from any major who are interested in gaining a better understanding of the dynamics and history of our planet and are curious about the materials, structures and processes of the solid Earth system and human interactions with the geosphere.
-A minor in Geology provides a means of recognizing student interest and basic competency in the Earth Sciences, and current and past minors have come from numerous academic departments across campus, including Civil Engineering, Primary and Secondary Science Education, Environmental Science and Technology, Soil Science, Forestry, Biology, Mathematics, Statistics, Chemistry, Physics, Business and History.
+A Geology minor is an excellent option for students from any major interested in understanding our planet’s dynamics and history and are curious about the materials, structures, and processes of the solid Earth system and human interactions with the geosphere.
+A minor in Geology provides a means of recognizing student interest and basic competency in the Earth Sciences.
+Current and past minors have come from numerous academic departments across campus, including Civil Engineering, Primary and Secondary Science Education, Environmental Science & Technology, Soil Science, Forestry, Biology, Mathematics, Statistics, Chemistry, Physics, Business, and History.

 What Do Earth Scientists Do?